This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-Prior to starting treatment, the hospital’s orthopedic doctor and therapists meet with the family and patient, and come up with a comprehensive treatment plan based on each individual’s needs.
+Before starting treatment, the hospital’s orthopedic doctor and therapists meet with the family and patient and develop a comprehensive treatment plan based on each individual’s needs.
 Treatment options include physical therapy, speech therapy, occupational therapy, medications, surgery options, and more.

 Mayo Clinic Phoenix

-Mayo Clinic physicians have been called “nationally-recognized” experts for the compassion, hard work, and dedication to cerebral patients of all ages.
+Mayo Clinic physicians are “nationally recognized” experts for their compassion, hard work, and dedication to cerebral patients of all ages.
 The clinic offers comprehensive treatment options, including therapy, surgery, diet plans, physical therapy, medications, emotional support, and more.

 5779 E. Mayo Blvd., Phoenix, AZ 85054

 - Causes and risk factors of cerebral palsy.
 (2019, September 23).
 Centers for Disease Control and Prevention.

 Retrieved from: http://www.phoenixchildrens.org/about-us